 JF1541: The Power Of Your Apartment Syndication Brand Part 3 of 4 | Syndication School with Theo Hicks

-For part 3 of this 4 part series, Theo will be focusing on your company presentation.
-If you haven’t listened to Part One or Part Two we highly recommend you do so before listening to this episode.
-Those were episodes 1534 and 1535.
-Once you’re caught up, or if you already are, hit play and learn why the company presentation is so important and how to put together a really good presentation to present to your investors and other potential team members.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Once you’re caught up, or if you already are, hit play and learn why your investment company presentation is so important.
+You’ll also discover how to put together a really good presentation to show to your investors and other potential team members.

 Best Ever Tweet:

 Free Document for This Episode:

 Sign up for our weekly newsletter at BestEverNewsLetter.com for even more real estate investing tips.

 Best Ever Listeners: